wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 2. A view of the expanded search box menu item in the admin area.

 == Upgrade Notice ==

+= v1.3.1 =
+Update to not use WP Object Cache.
+It is abused by numerous caching plugins causing erratic and incorrect behaviour.

 = v1.3.0 =
 Some small changes.
 Check the changelog for further details.